cunarist/rinf/documentation/docs/running-and-building.md

 To serve[^3] the web application:

 [^3]: Note that Flutter apps in debug mode are known to be quite slow on the web.
-We recommend using release mode when testing on a web browser.
-You can use debug mode if you need to analyze the code deeper, without the `--release` argument.
+It is recommended to use release mode when testing on a web browser.
+Debug mode can be used if you need to analyze the code more deeply, without the `--release` argument.

 ```bash title="CLI"
 rinf wasm --release